 - Erma Bombeck Interview

-This page features an interview with Bombeck from 1991.
+This page features a biography and an interview with Bombeck from 1991.
 In the interview, she discusses her writing process, as well as influences on her life.

 - Mark Twain Classroom Activities